carlosborca/ChainedExecution/README.md

 # ChainedExecution
-Set of scripts to execute quantum chemical calculations subsequently
+Set of scripts to execute quantum chemical calculations subsequently.